KonradSchieban/pci-gke-blueprint/docs/cicd.md

 ### Cloud Build Pipeline setup
 Navigate to Cloud Build in the GCP console and wait until the API is enabled (if not already done).
-Connect to the repository that contains the code for the PCI-GKE-blueprint (e.g. a fork of the upstream repository or a seperate clone in Google Cloud Source Repositories).
+Connect to the repository that contains the code for the PCI-GKE-blueprint (e.g. a fork of the upstream repository or a separate clone in Google Cloud Source Repositories).

 Define a trigger for Cloud Build.
 For the Build configuration enter `cicd/cloudbuild.yml`.
 Create the following Substitution variables and enter values according to the workstation.env file: